 We can also use this method to recover deleted Facebook photos from other accounts, provided we have visited the photos at least once on our browser.

-Of course, if we deleted our browser history with the Cached images end files option, we won't find any cache to recover.
+Of course, if we deleted our browser history with the Cached images end files option, or uses an app like Ccleaner to do so, we won't find any cache to recover.

 Recover deleted Facebook photos with Mozilla Firefox

 Like with Chrome, let's say we deleted a photo on Facebook, and now we want it back.

 As soon as possible after the deletion, we open a new tab and type: